berkeley-stat243/stat243-fall-2023/units/unit1-intro.md

 # Editors

-For statistical computing, we need a text editor, not a word processor, because we're going to be operating on code files, plain-text data files, , for which word processing formatting gets in the way. **Don't use Microsoft Word or Google Docs to edit code files or Markdown/R Markdown/LaTeX.**
+For statistical computing, we need a text editor, not a word processor, because we're going to be operating on code files, plain-text data files, and markup language documents (e.g., Markdown/Quarto) for which word processing formatting gets in the way. **Don't use Microsoft Word or Google Docs to edit code files or Markdown/Quarto/R Markdown/LaTeX.**

 ## Some useful editors